operator-framework/operator-sdk/website/content/en/docs/kubebuilder/operator-scope.md

 its controller because the [Manager][ctrl-manager] does not manage that Namespace.

 **IMPORTANT:** Note that this is not intended to be used for excluding Namespaces, this is better done via a Predicate.
-Also note that you may face performance issues when managing a high number of Namespaces.

 ## Restricting Roles and permissions